Frazz by Jef Mallett for September 04, 2012

 14. Missing large

-sacqueboutier about 12 years ago
+sacqueboutier over 12 years ago

 Baldo did the same joke last week. (sorry)